 He sings “Alouette,” he lays it on thick as he promises, “We gave you preety good leeking en ze last war.
 We do it again, eh?”

-The best performance in the film is still by Raymond Massey, the most natural and I’d argue most “modern” screen actor in the lot — a natural at playing a soldier AWOL from the Canadian Army, jocular and friendly to his fellow boxcar tramp until he’s clubbed and figures out the guy’s a Nazi fleeing to the “neutral” United States.
+The best performance in the film is still by Raymond Massey, the most natural and I’d argue most “modern” screen actor in the lot — at home playing a soldier AWOL from the Canadian Army, jocular and friendly to his fellow boxcar tramp until he’s clubbed and figures out the guy’s a Nazi fleeing to the “neutral” United States.

 But Olivier provides a fun front bookend to that Massey exclamation point in the coda.